 Here’s the sunroom, full of light and a few masculine furnishings (many of my step dad’s bachelor pad leftovers).
 Last Thanksgiving as soon as I walked in the door my mom dragged me into the sunroom to show me the valances that she painstakingly hung all around the room to “properly dress the windows after ten years”.
 Now I’m not exactly a valance lover (I often challenge my mom to find them anywhere in a Pottery Barn or a Crate & Barrel catalog) so of course I tried to act enthusiastic but mom can read me like a book.
 I broke down and confessed that I’m not really a valance fan (for the 100th time) and she asked what I would have done.
 I explained that John and I just hung curtain panels in each corner of our sunroom and she immediately fell in love with the idea- but of course a year later she still hasn’t got around to it.
 Maybe next year John and I will surprise her with an installation…

-Here’s the master bedroom, full of more light and yet another chandelier.
+Here’s the main bedroom, full of more light and yet another chandelier.
 I guess in some strange way mom’s style did rub off on us a bit.
 After all, we do have a chandelier in our bedroom, albeit a slightly more modern one from West Elm.
 This pink chandy was actually our old house’s dining room fixture, but mom loved it so much she took it with her.
-And I have to admit that a pale pink chandelier is pretty darn romantic in an otherwise gender-neutral bedroom.
-Love it.

 And again mom proves she’s the shiznit when it comes to bathroom design.
 She found another piece of furniture (this time a dresser) and had it topped with granite and converted into a truly stunning double sink (with generous storage space and style to spare).
 She also opted to hang two matching mirrors (one above each sink) to subtly delineate each person’s “station” instead of using a more predictable single mirror above the entire piece.
 And although you may not hanker for two of these gilded babies, this idea can be easily adapted to work with any style (from modern to rustic and everywhere in between).